Michael Bennet U.S. Senator for ColoradoMenu

-Eligibility is limited to students who are 16 or 17 years of age and either current or rising juniors, or rising seniors in high school.
+The page program is only for juniors in high school.
+Rising sophomores or seniors may apply for the summer session, but Fall and Spring sessions are only for juniors in high school.
 Pages must be citizens of the United States or subject to agreements of the Department of State, and must have a social security number.
 Certification of immunization and general health assessment completed by a licensed physician are required.
 Pages are required to be covered by health insurance; if they do not have coverage, they must enroll in the Federal Employees Health Benefits Program.Return to Top

 Senate pages must be sponsored by a Senator.
 There are thirty page positions in the United States Senate which serve its one hundred members, therefore not all of the Senators are able to appoint pages.
 Due to the limited number of positions available and the large pool of interested students, competition to become a page is keen and, unfortunately, not all of those students who desire a position can be accommodated.Return to Top

 All applicants are requested to submit a cover letter expressing their interest in being a Senate page, a resume, and an official transcript.